floydspace/serverless-esbuild/README.md

 ## Supported Runtimes

-This plugin will automatically set the esbuild `target` for the following supported Serverless runtimes
+This plugin will automatically set the esbuild `target` for the following supported Serverless runtimes:

-AWS:
+###AWS

 | Runtime      | Target   |
 | ------------ | -------- |